 Even the Presidential Palace, National Assembly and the Port au Prince Cathedral were resting at irregular angles – destroyed.

-Sure enough a week later Delta showed up at the largely destroyed airport and taken home, laden with memories of the many really good people and children we had met.
+Sure enough a week later Delta showed up at the largely destroyed airport and we were taken home, laden with memories of the many really good people and children we had met.

 Towards the end of the week we decided to have a little party for the children.
 We proposed the idea and expected them to want ice cream etc. No. All they wanted was something very special to them, simply some chicken in their daily rice meal.

-We could’nt find ice cream but we did find cakes and took photos, listened to their songs and played football and other games.
+We could not find ice cream, but we did find cakes and took photos, listened to their songs and played football and other games.